Lettuce Turnip The Beet

 ------------------------------------------

 Like potatoes, sweet potatoes are less of vegetable and more of a carb.
 Compared to other vegetables, sweet potatoes are high in calories and net carbs.
 Again, this doesn't make sweet potatoes unhealthy; far from it.
-Sweet potatoes are an rich source of beta carotene, which the body converts into vitamin A, benefitting vision and skin health.
-They're a good source of fiber, magnesium, and potassium, which helps regulate blood sugar, balance electrolytes, and support immunity.
-Sweet potatoes just moreso fill the role of a rice substitute, not one for kale.
+Sweet potatoes are the best source per gram of beta-carotene, which the body converts into vitamin A, benefitting vision and skin health.
+Yes, more beta-carotene than carrots, you know, the thing carotenoids are named after (go figure).

 Serving Size: 1 small (130 g)